connordimarco/MSWIM2D/README.md

 ```

 The public website lives in its own repo; clone it into `MSWIM2D-Web/` if you
-are working on the site.
+are working on the site (work on branch `php` — herot's web root is a checkout
+of the same repo, so deploying site code is push + `git pull` there).

 **Python toolchains.** Three, by design:
 - **`mswim2d_env/`** — the processing venv for the **website build + trajectory